Amateur Radio Is On

 Before diving deeper into how MeshCore works, it helps to understand why mesh networking is valuable.
 In traditional radio setups, you often rely on a repeater (a single point of failure), to get your messages through.
 If that repeater goes down, your nice big coverage area just went away completely or maybe fragmented into a few simplex regions.
 Not ideal in an emergency situation.

 Mesh networks, on the other hand, are decentralized.
-Every node is capable of routing data for other nodes.
-If one node fails, traffic can be rerouted through others.
-This self-healing nature makes mesh networks incredibly robust, especially in environments where infrastructure is limited or unreliable.
+Numerous repeater nodes ensure high availability and path resilience.
+This makes mesh networks incredibly robust, especially in environments where infrastructure is limited or unreliable.

 For amateur radio operators, emergency preparedness groups, off-grid explorers, and even IoT enthusiasts, that kind of reliability is gold.